 A representative should have warned you about the $220 surcharge, but didn’t.
 You should have read the fine print in your contract, but you probably wouldn’t have understood a word of it.

 This looks like a money grab by a monopolistic company.
 And not returning your call?
 If that happened to me, I’d cut my cable and go to the movies.
 At least they won’t try to charge you more money on the way out of the theater.

 I recommended that you appeal your case to someone higher up at Comcast.
-My research team recently posted fresh executive contacts for Comcast, and they had been pretty responsive.
+My advocacy team and I recently posted fresh executive contacts for Comcast, and they had been pretty responsive.
+(Here is our guide on how to solve your consumer problem).
 I was disappointed, but not surprised, to learn that some of the top executives had changed their addresses in the meantime to avoid direct contact with customers like you.